joshrice246/29295-D-main/README.md

 # 29295-D-team-main-
 this is team 29295 D's main code for vex pushback

-feel free to fork or use as reference
+feel free to fork or to use as reference

 specs:
 rpm 450,